-Indicate by check mark whether the registrant: (1) has a Securities Exchange Act of 1934 during the preceding 12 to file such reports); and (2) has been subject to such filir 2 mo nths (or for such shorter period that the registrant wa · / Indicate by check mark whether the registrant has subrevery Interactive Data File required to be submitted and chapter) during the preceding 12 months (or for such sho files).
-Yes \boxtimes No \square pos ted pursuant to Rule 405 of Regulation S-T (§232.4 405 of this Indicate by check mark whether the registrant is a large smaller reporting company.
+Indicate by check mark whether the registrant: (1) has a Securities Exchange Act of 1934 during the preceding 12 to file such reports); and (2) has been subject to such filir 2 mo nths (or for such shorter period that the registrant wa · / indicate by check mark whether the registrant has submitted electronically and posted on its corporate web site, if any very Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this hapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such siles).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large smaller reporting company.
 See the definitions of "lar company" in Rule 12b-2 of the Exchange Act.
 (Check on rge a If an emerging growth company, indicate by check maperiod for complying with any new or revised financia Exchange Act.
 Large accelerated filer Accelerated filer Non-accelerated filer X Smaller reporting company Emerging growth company \boxtimes If an emerging growth company, indicate by check maperiod for complying with any new or revised financia Exchange Act.□ Indicate by check mark whether the registrant has filed effectiveness of its internal control over financial repor 7262(b)) by the registered public accounting firm that pre- ting under Section 404(b) of the Sarbanes-Oxley Act ( Indicate by check mark whether the registrant is a shell c omp any (as defined in Rule 12b-2 of the Act).
 Yes □ N No 🗵